Marketing systems built around what the customer really wants, not what we think they want.

 Get links from trusted local websites—like your local Chamber of Commerce, industry associations, your manufacturers’ websites, and other local authority websites —these links signal credibility to Google.

-If you want to learn exactly how i can get you results fast with Google local search, you can schedule a free marketing call with me here:
+If you want to learn exactly how I can get you results fast with Google local search, you can schedule a free marketing call with me here:

 Let's continue.

 Ok, so you show up on top of Google Local Search.
-YAY!
-All is good, right?

 Showing up on Google Local Search is just the beginning.
-Once you’re visible, you still have to convince homeowners that you’re worthy of their trust.

 So, how do you earn the homeowners trust?

-All in all, here are the things you can be doing to gain trust in the online world:
+Here are the things you can be doing to gain trust in the online world:

 Collect and showcase reviews: Display them prominently on your website, Google Business Profile, and social media pages.
 Highlight detailed, authentic testimonials that show real results.